California Regional Exposure (CARE) Study

 - Collect blood and urine samples

-- Measure levels of selected metals and perfluoroalkyl and polyfluoroalkyl substances
+- Measure levels of selected metals, perfluoroalkyl and polyfluoroalkyl substances, and other environmental chemicals

 - Return individual results to participants